paweljarosz/defarc/README.md

 	defarc.select_element_by_id("proper-id") -- will select and save inside DefArc module an element data for given id
 ```

-### .select_element_by_title(element_title)
+### select_element_by_title(element_title)
 Selects and saves a table with element data inside DefArc module.
 One need to provide a proper element title, otherwise it will save nil.

 * **PARAMETER:** `element_title` (string) - a title of an element from Arcweave JSON